Please make a small donation to support a Massachusetts ballot question to require public reporting of conflicts of interest.

 Appointments on the State Ethics Commission last 5 years, which means that appointees rely on the continuing goodwill of powerful members of the executive branch to continue as a commission member.
 The position is not set in the state constitution, but is set in law, which means aspects of the job can be altered or eliminated by the legislature -- this is another weakness.

 By far the biggest weakness is the 5-year term and reliance on executive appointment.
 Obviously, the executive branch even has the ability to offer attractive job opportunities as a type of bribe.
 A threat also exists that those job opportunities will not exist.
 Further, any commission member doing his job 'too well' may become a persona non grata.

-On the municipal level, this employment issue is easier to see.
+The same problem exists on the municipal level.
 Administrators may hire less qualified family and friends, and knowledgeable teachers have difficulty criticizing because the administrator holds power over their jobs.
 In the same way, the State Commission of Ethics lacks political power in large part due to reliance on the goodwill of the executive and legislative branches.

 Voters need to know if a public official has stocks or a job offer in the same industry being regulated by that official.

 The lack of public reporting on conflicts of interests increases the power of individuals being investigated, because it removes away public pressure .

 Public reporting helps prevent the concealment and non-investigation of such conflicts of interest.
 Concealment may be attractive even to avoid a difficult, potentially protracted legal battle.
 Hence, separating reporting from legal judgment serves as a check on the instinct to avoid disclosure or prosecution even where merited.